maxcountryman/flask-login/README.md

     return 'Unauthorized', 401
 ```

-Complete documentation for Flask-Login is available on [ReadTheDocs](https://flask-login.readthedocs.io/en/latest/).
+Documentation for Flask-Login is available on [ReadTheDocs](https://flask-login.readthedocs.io/en/latest/).
+For complete understanding of available configuration, please refer to the [source code](https://github.com/maxcountryman/flask-login).

 ## Contributing